carlosbrando/autotest-notification/README.txt

 		In your shell, cd to the directory on the Growl disk image containing growlnotify, and type ./install.sh.
 		That script will install growlnotify to /usr/local/bin and the manpage to /usr/local/man.

+* If yo're using a Windows:
+    You need to have Snarl and sncmd installed on your machine.

+    Download Snarl [http://www.fullphat.net/] and install it like any other application on your machine.

+    Then download sncmd [http://www.k23productions.com/download.php?view.105] open the zip file and place the executable from the zip in any directory in windows PATH (for example c:\windows)

+* If you're using a Linux:
+    You need to have libnotify binaries installed.

+    For ubuntu this means: sudo apt-get install libnotify-bin

+    Other distributions may package it with other names, do a search for libnotify using your distribution package manager.

+    If you use KDE and do not have libnotify-bin installed, it will try to use kdialog wich is part of KDE.

 == INSTALL: